 We do everything that we can to stay on time.
 Unfortunately, your appointment may be delayed by unforeseen circumstances.
 We recommend that you come prepared for delays.

-The Psoriatic Arthritis Service team members include:
+The Psoriatic Arthritis Clinic team members include:

 Dr. Lihi Eder – Rheumatologist

 Dr. Eder graduated from the Ben-Gurion University Medical School in Beer Sheva, Israel, in 2002.
-She obtained her PhD in genetic epidemiology from the Institute of Medical Science, Faculty of Medicine, at the University of Toronto in 2011, followed by her post-doctoral research fellowship at the Centre for Prognosis Studies in the Rheumatic Diseases, University of Toronto, in 2015.
+She obtained her PhD in genetic epidemiology from the Institute of Medical Science, Faculty of Medicine, at the University of Toronto in 2011, followed by a post-doctoral research fellowship at the Centre for Prognosis Studies in the Rheumatic Diseases, University of Toronto, in 2015.

-Dr. Dana Jerome – Rheumatologist
+Dr. Sahil Koppikar – Rheumatologist